Why is parameter averaging beneficial in SGD? An objective smoothing perspective: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

 We evaluate the empirical performance of SGD and averaged SGD on image classification tasks using CIFAR10 and CIFAR100 datasets.
 To evaluate the usefulness of the parameter averaging for the other methods, we also compare SAM \citep{foret2020sharpness} with its averaging variant.
-We employ the tail-averaging scheme where the average is taken over the last phase of training.
+For the parameter averaging, we employ the tail-averaging scheme where the average is taken over the last phase of training.

 We use the CNN architectures: ResNet \citep{he2016deep} with 50-layers (ResNet-50), WideResNet \citep{zagoruyko2016wide} with 28 layers and width 10 (WRN-28-10), and Pyramid Network \citep{han2017deep} with 272 layers and widening factor 200.
 In all settings, we use the standard data augmentations: horizontal flip, normalization, padding by four pixels, random crop, and cutout \citep{devries2017cutout}, and we employ the weight decay with the coefficient $0.005$.
 Moreover, we use the multi-step strategy for the step size, which decays the step size by a factor once the number of epochs reaches one of the given milestones.
 To see the dependence on the step size, we use two decay schedules for the parameter averaging.

 Table \ref{table:step_size_schedule} summarizes milestones labeled by the symbols: \textit{`s'}, \textit{`m'}, and \textit{`l'}.
 The initial step size and a decay factor of the step size are set to $0.1$ and $0.2$ in all cases.
 The averages are taken from 300 epochs for the schedules \textit{`s'} and \textit{`l'}, and from 160 epochs for the schedule \textit{`m'}.
-These hyperparameters were tuned based on the validation sets.
+These hyperparameters were tuned based on the validation performance.